-The missionary does well to answer problems posed, but not answered, in the false systems.
+The missionary does well to answer problems posed, but not answered, in false belief systems.
 When problems of an other-worldly nature were put to Confucius, he answered very matter-of-factly that he hardly understood this world and should not be expected to know about another world.
 On the basis of their own world view, Marxist Communists are hard-pressed to give a satisfactory answer as to why extreme sacrifices should be made by the present generation for the generations yet unborn.
-Many Hindus must recoil in utter despair when faced with the seemingly numberless existences required to effect their final emancipation from the wheel of existence.
+Many Hindus must sometimes recoil in despair when faced with the seemingly numberless existences required to effect their final emancipation from the wheel of existence.
 Christ has real answers for these problems if only His ambassadors will deliver them.

 Adaptation also requires that we answer objections that respondents can be expected to raise vis-a-vis the Christian message.
 The literature of Nichiren Buddhism, for example, makes much of the point that a person who knows the truth will die peacefully and with happiness apparent in facial expressions.
 That Christ died on a cross while repeating the words of Psalm 22 in an anguished cry, "My God, my God, why have you forsaken me?"
 (Matthew 27:46) causes these Buddhists to question whether Christ Himself knew the truth.
 A brief apologetic before the problem is articulated will go far to disarm the objector.

-Finally, the missionary should also be alert to watch for special entry points to these non-Christian systems.
+Finally, the missionary should also be alert to watch for special entry points to non-Christian systems.
 For example, Confucius said:"A holy man I shall not live to see; enough could I find a gentle-man!
 A good man I shall not live to see; enough could I find a steadfast one!
 But when nothing poses as something, cloud as substance, want as riches, steadfastness must be rare."1Lao-tze said that "he who bears the sins of the world is fit to rule the world."
 Such quotations furnish the Christian communicator with communication opportunities that should not be overlooked.

 Of course, ultimately the Holy Spirit must apply the Word.
 Geoffrey Bull illustrates that by telling the story of a Tibetan Buddhist military governor who refused to be moved by the most obvious refutation of his own faith.I was surprised how even a man like the Dege Sey believed in reincarnation.
 There was rather an amusing incident.
 He was saying to me how they had to be very careful, for even one of the domestic animals might be his grandmother.
 I was about to make some mildly humorous comment as to the general treatment of dogs in Tibet, when the words were taken out of my mouth and far more eloquent sounds fell on our ears.
 From the courtyard came the piercing squeals of some pitiful canine, which had just been either kicked or battered with a brick bat.
 The Dege Sey, generally quick to see a joke, sat quite unmoved.
 Incarnation as a doctrine itself is readily accepted by the Tibetans, but when we assert there is but one incarnation of the Living and True God, "The Word made flesh," it is totally unacceptable to them.